-NR 19.73 (2) (a) (1m) Submit a completed license application that describes prior wildlife rehabilitation and animal care experience to the department.
+(2) (a) 1m.
+Submit a completed license application that describes prior wildlife rehabilitation and animal care experience to the department.

-SECTION 10.
+SECTION 8.
 NR 19.73 (2) (d) is repealed and recreated to read:

 NR 19.73 (2) (d) Volunteers.
-Volunteers may assist basic license holders with the rehabilitation of wildlife provided that all of the following conditions apply:
+Volunteers may assist basic licensees with the rehabilitation of wildlife if all of the following requirements are met:

-1. Basic licensees have completed one full year of licensed wildlife rehabilitation before volunteers may be authorized to assist with wildlife rehabilitation activities.

-2. All volunteer information including name, address, and telephone number has been provided to the department.

-3. The department is notified quarterly of any changes to their list of volunteers and any changes in contact information of their volunteers.

-4. Volunteers only provide basic care to species identified on the basic license.

-5. Volunteers only operate at the facility of the licensee and under the direct supervision of the basic licensee.

-6. License holders accept responsibility for the actions and activities of volunteers and shall be responsible for any violations by volunteers in violation of this chapter or Ch.
+- 1. Basic licensees have completed one full year of licensed wildlife rehabilitation before volunteers may be authorized to assist with wildlife rehabilitation activities. - 2.
+All volunteer information including name, address, and telephone number has been provided to the department by the licensee. - 3.
+The department is notified quarterly, by the licensee, of any changes to their list of volunteers and any changes in contact information of the licensee's volunteers. - 4.
+Volunteers only provide basic care to species identified on the basic license. - 5.
+Volunteers only operate at the facility of the licensee and under the direct supervision of the basic licensee. - 6.
+Licensees accept responsibility for the actions and activities of volunteers and shall be responsible for any violations by volunteers in violation of this chapter or Ch.
 169 Stats.

-SECTION 11.
-NR 19.73(2) (e) is created to read:

-NR 19.73 (2) (e) Subpermittees.
-Basic license holders shall not list subpermittees on their license.
+(e) Subpermittees.
+A basic license holder shall not list subpermittees on the license holder's license.

-SECTION 12.
+SECTION 9.
 NR 19.73 (3) (a) 1. is amended to read:

 NR 19.73 (3) (a) 1.
-Possess a basic evaluation form signed by the applicant's advanced licensee sponsor or sponsors and consulting veterinarian or veterianarians stating that the applicant has been a licensed basic rehabilitator for a minimum of 2 years and has satisfactorily engaged in the practice of wildlife rehabilitation.
+Possess a basic evaluation form signed by the applicant's advanced licensee sponsor or sponsors and consulting veterinarian or veterinarians stating that the applicant has been a licensed basic rehabilitator for a minimum of 2 years and has satisfactorily engaged in the practice of wildlife rehabilitation.

-SECTION 13.
-NR 19.73 (3) (a) 1m. is created to read:
+SECTION 10.
+NR 19.73 (3) (a) 1m., 2m., and (c) (Note) are created to read:

-NR 19.73 (3) (a) 1m.
-Submit a completed license application form that describes prior wildlife rehabilitation experience to the department.
+- NR 19.73 (3) (a) 1m.
+Submit a completed license application form that describes prior wildlife rehabilitation experience to the department. - 2m.
+Pass an examination meeting the requirements of s.
+NR 19.75. - (c) Note: Injectable euthanasia requires a controlled substances special use authorization (SUA).
+Reference the State of Wisconsin Controlled Substances Board information.

-SECTION 14.
-NR 19.73 (3) (a) 2m. is created to read: